cad324/Cornell-Thrift-Project/documents/design-journey.md

     - Yes, maybe or no: [yes]
     - Why?
 (Especially consider [persona name]'s Knowledge/Skills, Motivations/Strategies, Self-Efficacy and Tinkering.)

-    Abby doesn't like tinkering, but because there's a link at the top that tells her explicily where she needs to click if she wants to add a new member's information, she's less likely to get confused and more likely to complete this action successfully.
-The same reason goes with the "Delete" and "Modify" link below each picture.
-Abby doesn't need to tinker around at all to be able to find out the use of these links because they are so explicit.
+    Abby doesn't like tinkering, but there's no tinkering needed on this page.
+On the top of the Members page it clearly says "Meet Our E-Board Members" so Abby knows that all she needs to do to find her profile is to scroll down.
+Since there aren't that many E-board members, it wouldn't take Abby much time to find her own.

   - If [persona name] does the right thing, will she know that she did the right thing, and is making progress towards her goal?
     - Yes, maybe or no: [yes]
     - Why?
 (Especially consider [persona name]'s Self-Efficacy and Attitude toward Risk.)

-      Because after Abby clicks on one of the links, she will be brought to the form section of the page.
-Although Abby has low self-efficacy, she's pretty familiar with forms, so she will know that she did the right thing.
+      She will recognize her own profile.

 **Action # 2 : Click the "Modify Member's Information" link**
 	(e.g., "# 1 : Put the mouse at the beginning of the section you want to print")